3 Tracks - Numerous Opportunities!

 Admission to the ISP is usually granted in March.
 Subsequently, suitable research projects are requested for interested parties.
 The contact between interested ISP participants and potential future supervisors is established in April/May.

-The participation in a German course is obligatory within the framework of the ISP.
+The participation in a German course is mandatory within the framework of the ISP.
 At the beginning of the ISP, a short test is carried out to determine the language level of the participants.
 Depending on the identified needs, German courses for beginners and more advanced learners are arranged.